assassin56/ruby-friday_project10/README.md

 5. Enter "ls" to show a list of files and documents.
 One of them will be labeled "ruby-friday_project10.
 Use "cd" followed by the project directory name to navigate there.

-6. While in project directory, run the command "bundle"
+6. While in project directory, run the command "rails s"

-7. Run "ruby app.rb" to open the server."
+7. Type in your browser the url "localhost:3000" to access the page.

 ## Known Bugs
-_No known bugs at this time_
+_Curently, cost and country fields will always return an errror upon any input_ _Review submissions currently route back to a new and empty review form._

 ## Technology